-Paris police arrest 200 in May Day riots
+Paris police hold 109 May Day rioters

-Police in Paris have arrested nearly 200 masked demonstrators who smashed shop windows and torched cars during annual May Day protests.
+French police are holding 109 people - a day after masked demonstrators smashed shop windows and torched cars during May Day protests.

 Far-left anarchist groups, known as Black Blocs, hijacked a peaceful rally against President Emmanuel Macron's public sector labour reforms.